binsoul/node-red-contrib-statistics/README.md

     Only the values of received events are used.

+-   `Step before`

+    The value of the next event is repeated from the next slot of the previous event.

+-   `Step middle`

+    The value of every event is repeated until the middle between this event and the next event .

 -   `Step after`

-    The value of every event is repeated until a new event is received.
+    The value of previous event is repeated until the previous slot of the next event.

 -   `Linear`